thatbrguy/nerf-tf2/README.md

 For instructions on preparing your dataset, please refer to the document [data_preparation.md](docs/data_preparation.md).

 ## 5. Usage
+The codebase offers 4 scripts which can be run to access various components of this codebase.
+A brief description of the scripts are given below:
+1. `train.py`: Used for launching a training session.
+2. `eval.py`: Used for evaluating a model that has already been trained.
+3. `render.py`: Used for rendering images using a model that has already been trained.
+4. `viz_scene.py`: Used for visualizing the ground truth poses and the inference poses (inference poses are the poses used for rendering in `render.py`).

 This section contains instructions on how to use various components of this codebase.

 ### 5.1.
 Common Steps
 1. Ensure that the dependencies have been installed (section 4.1) and the data has been prepared (section 4.2)